belastingdienst/opr-paas/docs/core_concepts/sshsecrets.md

 ### Defining sshSecrets in a PaaS

-The PaaS controller only manages PaasNs's created by the conttoller as defined by the PaaS.
+The PaaS controller only manages PaasNs's created by the controller as defined by the PaaS.
 **Note** PaasNs resources which are not created by the PaaS controller require sshSecrets to be configured as part of the PaasNs definition.

 SshSecrets can be defined in a PaaS on 2 levels:

 - as part of the spec, in which case the PaaS controller will add the sshSecret to every PaasNs created by the PaaS controller
 - as part of capability, in which case the PaaS controller will add the sshSecret to PaasNs created for this capability specifically
-  This is the normal usecase (part of the argocd capability)
+  This is the normal use case (part of the argocd capability)

 Example: